 Gena Wirth is the Design Principal at SCAPE, a landscape architecture studio based in New York City.
 She is trained in landscape architecture, horticulture, and urban planning, which allows her to understand and design ecologically sound and culturally important landscapes across.
 Gena has been project manager on many high profile projects, including Living Breakwaters, an award-winning design proposal for the Rebuild By Design competition.

 As his website simply states: “Aaron Huey is a photographer.”
 More than that, he is a storyteller whose work captures people and their environment with visceral honesty and graceful sensitivity.
 A photojournalist for National Geographic and Harper’s Magazine, Huey has traveled the world documenting pagodas in Myanmar to sherpas in Nepal, and even walking across America with his dog Cosmo in 2002.
 His adventurous spirit seeks the unknown and celebrates the spontaneous.
 Huey’s recent work has taken a focus on American cultural subgroupings, specifically the Lakota.
-Check out his powerful TED Talk below where he shares images of life at Pine Ridge Reservation that honor the people’s culture and expose their poverty:,
+Check out his powerful TED Talk below where he shares images of life at Pine Ridge Reservation that honor the people’s culture and expose the devastating poverty they face.

 Emma Marris is an environmental writer based in Klamath Falls, Oregon.
 With a degree in science writing from John Hopkins University, Marris served as a staffer for the international journal, Nature.
 Her work has been published in several other publications including Slate, Orion, and the New York Times.
 She is the author of Rambunctious Garden: Saving Nature in a Post-Wild World as well as co-authoring four other books.
 She also has her own TED Talk.